The College of Leadership

 The College of Leadership is also not a seminary, even though we train up leaders as ministers of God’s love and power.
 The difference is that not all the ministering leaders trained here go into the church.
 Some of our students go on to become business leaders, some move into government roles, and still others into the arts.
 We raise up ministering leaders for all spheres of influence.

-The College of Leadership’s leadership training occurs through the core Transformational Leadership classes.
+The COL leadership training occurs through the core College of Leadership courses.

-Transformational Leadership classes combine classroom lectures with practical, hands-on training in real world environments.
+College of Leadership courses combine classroom lectures with practical, hands-on training in real world environments.
 Students are also given a variety of ministry opportunities to supplement their leadership training.
 Students hear from world-renown speakers with decades of leadership experience in fields such as education, business, government, missions, and ministry.
 All MSU teachers are currently engaged in leadership positions and this enables their teaching to be relevant and fresh.

-The core classes include Biblical Leadership, Essentials of the Faith, and Prophetic Perspectives on Current Events.
+The core classes include Biblical Leadership, Deep Foundations, and Prophetic Perspectives on Current Events.
 Click here to learn more about these core classes and to hear from some of the teachers.

 In addition to these core classes, students also receive training in a variety of spiritual and practical leadership skills, including healing and prophetic ministry, team building, critical thinking, communication, and conflict resolution.
 These additional courses are designed to help students become successful Christian leaders in whatever sphere of influence they are called to.

 All students in the MSU College of Leadership are required to attend these core leadership classes.
-Many of our students also choose to be part of our elective programs.
-The two electives currently offered in the College of Leadership are the School of Worship and the School of Ministry Program.
+Many of our students also choose to be part of our major programs.
+The three majors currently offered in the College of Leadership are Special Forces, School of Worship and the School of the Prophets Program.

 First-Year Certificate Track